 3. If not, for safety, it is nevertheless possible to sign one in your country or with a foreign insurer?

-All our clients are required to insure personal insurance from their countries before their trip is started.
-Nevertheless we have to insure our staffs from Tibet otherwise it does not work for her or him if we register in a foreign country since we don’t have any representative offices of foreign country’s insurance companies.
+All our clients are recommended to insure personal insurance from their countries before their Tibet trip is started.
+Nevertheless we have to insure our staffs from Tibet otherwise it does not work for her or him if we register in a foreign country since there is not any representative offices of foreign country’s insurance companies.
 The rescue and insurance system in Tibet is not matured yet so the rescue or evacuation work is still quite slow when clients or our field staffs are in trouble , especially in remote area.

 4. How the field staffs of Tibet Shambhala Adventure, are they responsible?